WHAT DOES MWLS ACHIEVE?

-Massive weight loss surgery has become a common procedure carried out by surgeons to help people who have not been successful with standard dietary and exercise regimes.
+Massive weight loss surgery (MWLS) has become a common procedure.
+This is carried out by surgeons to help people who have not been successful with standard dietary and exercise regimes.
 It encompasses different operations with the goal of losing a significant amount of weight.

 Once the target weight is achieved, many patients are left with excess skin in different parts of their body.
 This includes empty breasts, ptotic buttocks and loose abdominal pannus.
 Besides causing emotional distress to the patients, the loose skin can lead to friction abrasion and, recurrent infection.
 Plastic Surgery can help with removal of the excess skin and then reposition the tissue to the appropriate position.
 This procedure has become much more common in recent years.
 It takes a lot of skill, as it combines several disciplines into one umbrella solution.

 In addition, patients are advised that massive weight loss surgery (MWLS) surgery should only take place when their weight has been stabilized for at least 1 year.
 In patients who had bypass surgery or stomach reduction, it is important to investigate their nutrient level which may affect their healing process.

 The Plastic Surgical part of massive weight loss surgery is an entity on its own encompassing all the above procedures.
 Patients who have successfully lost weight have excess skin around the body and loss of subcutaneous fat around the facial region.
 The excess skin can be removed and subcutaneous tissue repositioned with surgery.
 So, a thorough consultation is mandatory to discuss the pros and cons of treatment.

 Some patients will require a sequence of surgery therefore it is important to plan carefully in advance for the health and safety of the patient.
 This is a major procedure and needs to be discussed in detail with the surgeon.